ripSquid/styrdokument/pm/eng/pm_for_kommunikationsnamnden.md

 The committee for communication is responsible for:

 - that information about the chapter's activities is published on the chapter's official website and other channels for communication where the chapter has an official presence.
-- that in mutual agreement with the chapter's other committiees help them to more efficiently reach the chapter's member.
+- that in mutual agreement with the chapter's other committees help them to more efficiently reach the chapter's member.
 - to receive and process requests and opinions regarding the chapter's website and other channels for communication.
 - to carry out the operation of the website and mail accounts linked to the chapter' domain(s).
 - to coordinate web developers for larger development or maintenance projects that can not be carried out by the committee.